Bathrobe's Spicks & Specks

 Where to Buy Mongolian-Language Books in Ulaanbaatar (including second-hand books)

 Unlike in Hohhot, there is no problem buying Mongolian-language books in Ulaanbaatar (aka Ulan Bator).
 There are quite a few bookshops, large and small, scattered around the city, and finding a bookshop of some description is not at all difficult.
-This page is therefore devoted not to presenting an exhaustive list of bookshops in Ulaanbaatar (which would be rather difficult to do and soon become out of date) but to introduce the two major bookshops as well as the place to go for used books.
+This page is devoted to introducing some of the main bookshops, some second-hand book centres, and a shop specialising in Inner Mongolian books.

-The map of central Ulaanbaatar below indicates the locations of the two largest bookshops (1 and 2), the place where second-hand bookshops are found (3), and a small bookshop that stocks books in traditional Mongolian script (4).
+The map of central Ulaanbaatar below indicates the locations of four major bookshops (1, 2, 3, and 4), two second-hand book centres (5, 6), and a small bookshop that stocks books in traditional Mongolian script (7).

 ubmap